This call has ended, please subscribe to our newsletter to be informed about the next open call.

 • Upon selection, the program participants will sign a grant agreement with Mophradat.

-• Selected artists participate in three follow-up conversations organized by Mophradat during the course of the grant.
+• Selected artists participate in six follow-up conversations organized by Mophradat during the course of the grant.

 • Funds will be released in a two-stage process: 90 percent when the grant agreement is signed and the remaining 10 percent upon project completion.

-• A narrative and financial summary describing how the proposal developed over the grant period must be submitted by the end date of the grant agreement.
+• A narrative and financial summary describing how the proposal developed over the grant period and how the program was experienced and how it fulfilled (or not) its overall objective must be submitted by the end date of the grant agreement.

 *Please note that due to the high volume of applications and the confidentiality of the selection process, Mophradat cannot provide individual feedback explaining why an application was not selected.